gitlabhq/gitlabhq/doc/ssh/README.md

 ## Test your key

 After you have set up your SSH key, you'll have to make sure that you can connect to GitLab.
-If you have created a passphrase, you will be asked to enter it after the first step:
+If you have created a passphrase, you will be asked to enter it after the first step.

 1. Open a Terminal and run: